CederGroupHub/chgnet/examples/QueryMPtrj.md

-# MPtrj Dataset Query and Parsing criterion
+# MPtrj Dataset Query and Parsing Criteria

 This file documents the major filters that were used when parsing Materials Project trajectory dataset in Sept.2022.
 Exact reproducibility of MPtrj is challenging since the evolution of MP dataset and `MPRester` syntax

-### Define your MPRester
+## Define your MPRester

 ```python
 from mp_api.client import MPRester